RyRy-Winner/ScrEn/README.md

 # ScrEn
 ## A basic window for Raylib projects
 I always wanted to code a basic, from scratch game, but getting it to physically exist was always annoying.
 Windows wouldn't work well and things always broke, or I had to use large game engines like Unity just to get these basic features, when all I needed was a place to display my code.
 So finally I made ScrEn, a customizable C++ window.

-It comes with:
+# Features:
 - A customizable window
 - Stable/Constant visuals and code, even during resizing
 - Simple function and design functions called every tick